om1chael/Week-9-Gatling/README.md

 if this doesnt work, you will need to install Java and configure the path file. you can do this by following this link.
 ___
 ## Part 2:
-### To do:
-    - install java
-    - install scala plug in
-    - install intellij
-    - install gattling

 [install-java-windows link](https://devwithus.com/install-java-windows-10/)